-- Is the emergency fuel source municipal fuel or local/on-site fuel? - Utility company's infrastructure supplies emergency natural gas. - What is the current onsite fuel storage capacity? - n/a
+- Is the emergency fuel source municipal fuel or local/on-site fuel? - Utility company's infrastructure supplies emergency natural gas and local propane supplier for our generators 1000-gallon tank. - What is the current onsite fuel storage capacity? - Propane 1000 gallon